infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

       >
 ```

-Now let's check it again...and no doubled up padding when the keyboard is open!
+🏃**Try it.** Now let's check it again...and no doubled up padding when the keyboard is open!

 #### Android Only